Who Am I?

-At the ripe old age of 24, I have undergone six major abdominal operations.
-I’ve lived with an ileostomy.
-I’ve been depressed on Steroids, I’ve had my hair fall out with Infliximab.
-And still the disease rages on – in a horrible gut twisting, crippling way.
+I have undergone six major abdominal operations, lived with an ileostomy, been depressed on Steroids and had my hair fall out with Infliximab.
+And still the disease rages on – in a horrible gut twisting way.

-However, over the past year, I have taken things into my own hands and undergone a dramatic lifestyle change.
-After an intense one month liquid diet to help put me in remission (see my Liquid Diet Diary for an account of the experience) in April 2016, I have radicalised my diet by completely eliminating all gluten and dairy and cutting back massively on meat.
-Processed foods are a thing of the past and I am on the raw train – and a huge learning curve!
-Having battled through the arduous ‘food reintroduction’ phase post liquid diet, I have a pretty detailed understanding of what my body can and can’t tolerate.
-It’s truly astonishing how much it’s changed my quality of life.
+In 2016 I took things into my own hands and underwent a dramatic lifestyle change.
+Since an intense one month liquid diet to help put me in remission (see my Liquid Diet Diary for an account of the experience) , I have radically changed my diet by completely eliminating all gluten and dairy.
+I battled through an arduous ‘food reintroduction’ phase post liquid diet and I now have a pretty detailed understanding of what my body can and can’t tolerate – which is why you will see lots of food inspo here!

 Anybody who has Inflammatory Bowel Disease knows that the journey never ends, and I still have considerable ups and downs.
 This blog is my platform for talking about my experiences, offering advice from my journey and providing a space place for those living with IBD and other chronic conditions.

 Please note you should not change anything in your own diet or treatment without consulting a doctor, dietician or registered nutritionist.

 Fill in the form below or email me on email@example.com.

 Or get in touch on any of my social media platforms